 And that's it.
 Those 4 elements create a Screen Flow that does a round-robin assignment of an Opportunity to a group of AEs and then displays the result to the user.
 With some tweaks, the assignment logic could become much more powerful with specific checks for Opportunity stage and assigning users from multiple round-robin queues.

 With a few clicks, you can quickly add an action button on a record detail page that your users can use to kickoff context-aware, interactive Screen Flows and get more done.
-While our Screen Flow used Gradient Works Assignment, your Screen Flow can be any workflow you want to automate.
+While our Screen Flow used Gradient Works, your Screen Flow can be any workflow you want to automate.